mccombs/vtech2/content/blog/postgres-managing-types.md

 draft: true
 ---

-THIS IS STILL A DRAFT DO NOT PUBLISH

 First, I need clarify what I mean by type configuration, sadly I'm not talking about implementing a custom data types in C (props to those who's mind jumped there).
 What I mean by type is quite literally the column in your tables named "type", the simplest example of this being something like:

 ```sql